 Bethany Beach home prices are not only among the most expensive in Delaware, but Bethany Beach real estate also consistently ranks among the most expensive in America.

-Bethany Beach is a decidedly white-collar town, with fully 95.61% of the workforce employed in white-collar jobs, well above the national average.
+Bethany Beach is a decidedly white-collar town, with fully 98.45% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bethany Beach is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Bethany Beach who work in management occupations (22.64%), food service (11.15%), and office and administrative support (10.47%).
+There are especially a lot of people living in Bethany Beach who work in management occupations (21.71%), office and administrative support (16.28%), and food service (11.63%).

-Telecommuters are a relatively large percentage of the workforce: 16.38% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.40% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Bethany Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.